Massachusetts residents who possess long-term care insurance are granted a unique provision. The provision is the only of its kind in the nation.

 ♦you have a qualified long-term care insurance policy

-The spend down process will include your home if these exceptions do not exist.
-Even if the spend down process excludes your home, Massachusetts can, and will, make claim of your home upon your death to pay for any long-term care services paid by MassHealth.
+The spend-down process will include your home if these exceptions do not exist.
+Even if the spend-down process excludes your home, Massachusetts can, and will, make a claim of your home upon your death to pay for any long-term care services paid by MassHealth.
 (During the estate recovery process.)

-Again, an exception exists if you have a qualified long-term care insurance policy.
-Your home won’t be subject to estate recovery.
+…you have a qualified long-term care insurance policy.
+Your home won’t be subject to the spend-down process or estate recovery.

 Do you see the theme here?
 In Massachusetts, you can avoid this mess, save your home, and many other valuables by purchasing a qualified long-term care insurance policy.